Military use of children in World War II: SS Youth Division

-Towards the end of the war, the Germans established an entire SS Panzer Tank Division with the majority of its recruits being 16- and 17-year-old boys from the Hitler Youth brigades.
+Towards the end of the war, the Germans established an entire SS Panzer Division with the majority of its recruits being 16- and 17-year-old boys from the Hitler Youth brigades.
 In the 1st Battalion over 65% were under 18 years old, and only 3% were over 25.
 There were more than 10,000 boys in this division.

 The 12th SS Panzer Division of the Hitlerjugend was established later in World War II as Germany suffered more casualties, and more young people "volunteered", initially as reserves, but soon joined front line troops.
 These children saw extensive action and were among the fiercest and most effective German defenders in the Battle of Berlin.
 In the battle of the Normandy beaches, the division suffered 60% casualties, most of whom were teenagers.

-These fearsome young boy soldiers acquired a formidable reputation for their violent and unforgiving practice, shooting prisoners, and were responsible for 64 deaths of British and Canadian soldiers between 7–16 June 1944.

 Other German involvement

 In late 1944, the People's Army was formed ("Volkssturm") in anticipation of an Allied invasion.
 Men of all ages, from 16–60 were conscripted into this army.

 Children as young as 8 were reported as having been captured by American troops, with boys aged 12 and under manning artillery units.
 Girls were also being placed in armed combat, operating anti-aircraft, or flak, guns alongside boys.
 Children commonly served in auxiliary roles in the Luftwaffe and were known as flakhelfer, from luftwaffenhelfer.